Ötzi: Skeletal details and tattooing

 At one point, it was thought that Ötzi was the oldest tattooed human mummy yet discovered.
 In 2018, however, tattoos were discovered on nearly contemporaneous Egyptian mummies.

-Many of Ötzi's tattoos originally went unnoticed since they are difficult to see with the naked eye.
-In 2015, researchers photographed the body using noninvasive multispectral techniques to capture images on different light wavelengths that are imperceptible by humans, revealing the remainder of his tattoos.
+Many of Ötzi's tattoos originally went unnoticed, since they are difficult to see with the naked eye.
+In 2015, researchers photographed the body using noninvasive multispectral techniques to capture images on light wavelengths imperceptible to humans, revealing the remainder of his tattoos.

 Clothes and shoes

-Ötzi wore a cloak made of woven grass and a coat, a belt, a pair of leggings, a loincloth and shoes, all made of leather of different skins.
+Ötzi wore a cloak made of woven grass and a coat, a belt, a pair of leggings, a loincloth, and shoes, all made of leather of different skins.
 He also wore a bearskin cap with a leather chin strap.
-The shoes were waterproof and wide, seemingly designed for walking across the snow; they were constructed using bearskin for the soles, deer hide for the top panels, and a netting made of tree bark.
-Soft grass went around the foot and in the shoe and functioned like modern socks.
+The shoes were waterproof and wide, seemingly designed for walking across the snow.
+They were constructed using bearskin for the soles, deer hide for the top panels, and a netting made of tree bark.
+Soft grass went around the foot and in the shoe, functioning like modern socks.
 The coat, belt, leggings and loincloth were constructed of vertical strips of leather sewn together with sinew.
-His belt had a pouch sewn to it that contained a cache of useful items: a scraper, drill, flint flake, bone awl and a dried fungus (see 'Tools and equipment' below).
+His belt had a pouch sewn to it that contained a cache of useful items: a scraper, a drill, a flint flake, a bone awl and a dried fungus (see #Tools and equipment below).

 The shoes have since been reproduced by a Czech academic, who said that "because the shoes are actually quite complex, I'm convinced that even 5,300 years ago, people had the equivalent of a cobbler who made shoes for other people".
-The reproductions were found to constitute such excellent footwear that it was reported that a Czech company offered to purchase the rights to sell them.
-However, a more recent hypothesis by British archaeologist Jacqui Wood says that Ötzi's shoes were actually the upper part of snowshoes.
+The reproductions were found to constitute such excellent footwear that a Czech company reportedly offered to purchase the rights to sell them.
+However, a more recent hypothesis by British archaeologist Jacqui Wood posits that Ötzi's shoes were actually the upper part of snowshoes.
 According to this theory, the item currently interpreted as part of a backpack is actually the wood frame and netting of one snowshoe and animal hide to cover the face.

 The leather loincloth and hide coat were made from sheepskin.
 Genetic analysis showed that the sheep species was nearer to modern domestic European sheep than to wild sheep; the items were made from the skins of at least four animals.
-Part of the coat was made from domesticated goat belonging to a mitochondrial haplogroup (a common female ancestor) that inhabits central Europe today.
+Part of the coat was made from a domesticated goat belonging to a mitochondrial haplogroup (a common female ancestor) that inhabits central Europe today.
 The coat was made from several animals from two different species and was stitched together using hides.
 The leggings were made from domesticated goat leather.
-A similar set of 5,000-year-old leggings discovered in Schnidejoch, Switzerland were made from goat leather as well.
+A similar set of 5,000-year-old leggings discovered in Schnidejoch, Switzerland, were made from goat leather as well.